ColleSerre/ColleSerre/README.md

 33. Make a physical switch for my smart bulbs

-34. Build a key press recognition algorithm using computer vision to make my keyboard wireless
+34. Build a key press recognition algorithm using computer vision to make my keyboard wireless (let’s learn opencv)

 35. Build a Google Keep JS API

 36. Learn OSINT

 37. Learn how to test widgets programmatically in Flutter

+38. An app that would let you swipe on emails like tinder (to avoid email bloat)

+39. Use a text summarizing algorithm to create an app that presents easily readable versions of plato.stanford.edu

+40. Reverse engineer the Xiaomi home app to use the private API (use home assistant?)

+41. News API powered app iOS (ended up being flutter because fuck swift ; basically done, moving onto something more interesting now)  ✅